 - Do you know any 16- or 17-year olds?
 They may be eligible to pre-register if they’ll be 18 by the time of the election.
 Check their eligibility and help them pre-register (either online or using the paper form) so they can vote once they turn 18.

 - Do you have a criminal record, or have you been incarcerated?
 You may still be able to vote!
-In California, you can vote in state and federal elections if you’re no longer incarcerated and you’re not currently on parole for a felony conviction.
+In California, you can vote if you’re not currently in state or federal prison, or on parole for the conviction of a felony.
 Once you’re done with parole your right to vote is restored, but you must re-register.

 - Finally: ask everyone you know the above questions, and help them out if they need it.